Eloy Jiménez Player Props: White Sox vs. Rays

 Eloy Jiménez At The Plate

-- Jimenez is batting .174 with three doubles, two home runs and six walks.
+- Jimenez is batting .181 with three doubles, two home runs and seven walks.

-- Jimenez has had a base hit in 11 of 18 games this season, and multiple hits once.
+- Jimenez has picked up a hit in 12 games this season (63.2%), including one multi-hit game.

-- In six games this year, Jimenez has picked up an RBI, with more than one RBI once.
+- In six games this season, Jimenez has picked up an RBI, with more than one RBI once.

-- He has scored a run in six of 18 games so far this year.
+- He has scored in six of 19 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.